top of page

 Conclusion

-Delayed reimbursements create financial and operational challenges for ABA clinics, often stemming from inconsistent payer requirements, pre-authorization delays, documentation errors, and weak medical necessity justification.
-These issues result in claim denials, administrative inefficiencies, and disrupted cash flow.
+Delayed reimbursements can create big problems for ABA clinics.
+They often arise from inconsistent payer demands, delays in pre-authorization, documentation errors, and weak reasons for medical necessity.
+These issues lead to claim denials, confusion, and cash flow problems.

 Need Help Managing Your ABA Billing?